dpoluyanov/bazel-wsl/README.md

 As for https://github.com/bazelbuild/intellij/issues/3112 manually patched version of bazel intellij plugin should be created (in order to fix dependencies resolution problem on wsl environments)

 # Known issues
-- Your project must be on default wsl distro (you colud check all distros with `wsl --list --all`, default will be labeled as Default) and change it with `wsl --setdefault <DistributionName>`, like `wsl --setdefault Ubuntu-20.04`
+- On most Windows machines the default wsl distro is set to docker machine.
+As for now your project must be on default wsl distro (you colud check all distros with `wsl --list --all`, default will be labeled as Default) and change it with `wsl --setdefault <DistributionName>`, like `wsl --setdefault Ubuntu-20.04`